 Stage 3: Jamapa Glacier

-The glacier is definitely the most straight-forward part of the climb, you basically just need to keep going up.
+The Jampa Glacier is definitely the most straight-forward part of the climb, you basically just need to keep going up.
 Its size is very deceiving, and you can feel like you’re making very little progress without much to use as a reference.
-The top part of the glacier is fairly steep at 40 degrees.

 Recommended Gear for Pico de Orizaba

-Before you actually head to Mexico and embark on your adventure to the summit of Pico de Orizaba, you need to make sure that your gear is up to the task.
+Before you actually head to Mexico and embark on your climb to the summit of Pico de Orizaba, you need to make sure that your gear is up to the task.

-Of course, there’s tons of different gear combinations that will work on a mountain like Orizaba, so here I’ll give my personal recommendations based on my own research and experience.
+Of course, there are tons of different gear combinations that will work on a mountain like Orizaba, so here I’ll give my personal recommendations based on my own research and experience.